Community reinforcement approach and family training: Recent developments

-As of 2009, CRAFT and CRA programs were not widespread amongst addiction counselors.
-The adoption of evidence-based treatments have been slow.
+As of 2009, CRAFT and CRA programs were not widespread among addiction counselors.
+The adoption of evidence-based treatments has been slow.
 Instead, many addiction counselors were tied to a twelve-step model with less research support.
-The National Institute on Drug Abuse (NIDA), a federally funded organisation aiding scientific research into addiction has supported CRAFT intervention techniques among others.
+The National Institute on Drug Abuse (NIDA), a federally funded organization aiding scientific research into addiction, has supported CRAFT intervention techniques among others.
 In 2007, CRAFT was being used in 25 clinics in the United States.

-However CRAFT has been adopted by a number of commercial and self-help organisations in the United States.
-Meyers and the Treatment Research Institute (TRI) worked with Cadence Online to create a ParentCRAFT course where parents pay a one-off fee for a series of videos presenting the CRAFT process, aimed at teaching them skills to meet the risks of substance use in their adolescent children.
+However, CRAFT has been adopted by a number of commercial and self-help organizations in the United States.
+Meyers and the Treatment Research Institute (TRI) worked with Cadence Online to create a Parent CRAFT course where parents pay a one-off fee for a series of videos presenting the CRAFT process, aimed at teaching them skills to meet the risks of substance use in their adolescent children.
 An undisclosed “major share” of the revenues goes to TRI.
-Meyer’s work was partially funded with a grant from NIDA Allies in Recovery provides a series of videos, eBook, blog, live calls and other services to families of addicts based on CRAFT methods for an annual fee.
-As of 2020, the State of Massachusetts is providing free access for all its residents to the AIR service.
+Meyer’s work was partially funded with a grant from NIDA.
+Allies in Recovery provides a series of videos, eBook, blog, live calls and other services to families of people with addiction based on the CRAFT method.
+The states of Massachusetts, Rhode Island, and Mississippi are providing free access for all residents to the Allies in Recovery service.
 Based in Rhode Island, Resources Education Support Together (REST) is a peer-led mutual aid group that uses CRAFT and the Allies in Recovery service for its members.

+Founded in 2018, We The Village began focusing on supporting families and clinicians in addressing substance use disorders through the evidence-based Community Reinforcement and Family Training (CRAFT) approach.
+Founded by Jane Macky, the organization collaborates with Dr. Robert J. Meyers, to provide online training programs for families and professionals.
+We The Village's work is supported by funding from the National Institute on Drug Abuse (NIDA), ensuring its programs are rigorously tested and accessible online.

+We The Village is currently conducting a fully powered Randomized Controlled Trial (RCT), funded by NIDA, to compare two digital interventions: CRAFT-A (a digitally automated version of CRAFT with group coaching) and PEER support.
+The trial aims to assess outcomes such as treatment entry and retention, family members' well-being, and knowledge of CRAFT principles.